MassiveBattlebotsFan/team-lightning-cpu/documentation.md

 # Current BaseCPU opcodes [TEMP]:
 0x00: returns 0x99999999, used for prog termination
-0x01: sets romAddr to instrArg
+0x01: sets romAddr to datReg
 0x02: gets romAddr to datReg
 0x03: sets datMem at datAddr to datReg
 0x04: gets datMem at datAddr to datReg